Fohdeesha/quanta-brocade/documentation/config.md

 ##Default Route & DNS

-If you'd like the switch to be able to get out to the internet (For example, NTP or ping commands to external hosts or hostnames), do the following:
+If you'd like the switch to be able to get out to the internet (For example, NTP or ping commands to external hosts or hostnames), do the following, substituting your gateway IP:

 ```
 ip dns server-address 192.168.1.1